DragFlow: Unleashing DiT Priors with Region Based Supervision for Drag Editing: Benchmark Details

 \subsection{Demonstration of Data Samples}

-We present two real data samples (i.e., SAMPLE (A) and SAMPLE (B)) from our ReD benchmark.
+We present two real data samples (i.e., SAMPLE (A) and SAMPLE (B)) from the \textit{ReD} Bench.
 The corresponding instructions are provided as follows, and the images are shown in Fig.~\ref{fig:benchmark}.

 \lstdefinestyle{jsonstyle}{ backgroundcolor=, basicstyle= \ttfamily, breaklines=true, frame=single, numbers=left, numberstyle= , keywordstyle=, commentstyle=, stringstyle=, }